 When you consider the costs from the doctors perspective, they do add up.
 These costs also illustrate how impractical (if not impossible) it would be for any practice to give every patient the cheap flat fee that is offered in the typical discount LASIK ads that you see everywhere.
 Again, be careful of any practice that promotes these types of advertisements as this is generally a means to get you in the door and committed to choosing to have vision correction surgery on the spot.
 Do not be surprised when you later find there are extra costs that are tacked onto the discount fee only after you have gone into the office for an initial consultation.

-Determine What Is Included in the LASIK Fee Specified by Your Doctor
+Always Determine What Is Included in the LASIK Fee Quoted by the LASIK Surgeon's Practice

 Patients who are age 40 or older may be candidates for monovision, where one eye is corrected for distance vision and the other eye for near vision to reduce the need for reading glasses.
 If you have good natural distance vision you may be able to have only one eye corrected for reading.
 If you are only slightly nearsighted, you may have only one eye corrected for distance and leave the other eye for reading.
 In each of these circumstances, only one eye requires surgery.
 This option is generally not available to most LASIK candidates, but if you are one of them, it may be a less expensive and better option.
 Because the experts listed in our Trusted LASIK Surgeons Directory are experienced and generally involved in current research in the field of refractive eye surgery, they can help you determine if monovision is an appropriate option for your vision.